Should You Keep or Delete Old Content in WordPress — A Balanced Guide

+Are you wondering how best to manage old posts on your WordPress site?
 Over time, some of your content may become outdated, irrelevant, or inaccurate.
-This can lead to a bad user experience and a lower SEO ranking for your site.
+This can lead to a poor user experience and lower SEO rankings for your site.

 What is the Problem with Old Content on the Site?

-Depending on your niche, your content may become irrelevant, inaccurate, or inappropriate over some time.
+Depending on your niche, your content may become irrelevant, inaccurate, or inappropriate over time.
 This may result in poor user experience, higher bounce rates, and lower search rankings.
 It can also damage your credit.

 Should you keep or delete old content in WordPress?